JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/operators/mesh_points_scatter/index.md

-- **Node Seed** - Side from the *Seed input*, this extra seed parameter enables you to get different random vectors if the *Seed input* in not free, that is, it is dependent on some property that you can't freely controle, for instance, when using multiple *Random Vector* nodes in a loop while using the index as a seed, you can change the node seed to get different vectors for each node.
+- **Node Seed** - Side from the *Seed input*, this extra seed parameter enables you to get different random vectors if the *Seed input* in not free, that is, it is dependent on some property that you can't freely control, for instance, when using multiple *Random Vector* nodes in a loop while using the index as a seed, you can change the node seed to get different vectors for each node.
     Animation Nodes automatically changes the *Node Seed* when you